suryakolachana/Flights-Data-Analysis/README.md

 2. Create a Databricks application using a notebook using Python and spark.

-3. The application should read in the provided CSV files as data frames
+3. The Below Notebook applications performs the following tasks:
-      1. Flight_Data_to_DBFS will load the Datasets from shared location to DBFS.
+      1. Data to DBFS will load the Datasets from Google shared location to DBFS.
+      2. DDL-snowflake will drop and create the tables in snowflake.
-      2. Databricks_Snowflake_Data_Pipeline Extracts the CSV files and pushes to snowflake.
+   3. Databricks to Snowflake Extracts the CSV files and pushes the transformed data to snowflake.
-   3. Snowflake_Reports provides actionable insights.
+   4. Reports provides actionable insights.

 #####   Snowflake: